-Everything you need to know about wild camping in the UK – where it’s legal, the best places to do it and more.
+Everything you need to know about wild and free camping in the UK – where it’s legal, the best places to do it and more.

 Free camping in the UK – can you free camp in the UK?

 Free camping is also referred to as wild camping in the UK.
 You can free camp in the UK, in particular in Scotland and Dartmoor.